Administrative Policies and Procedures Manual - Policy 2425: Recovery of Facilities & Administrative Costs

 5. Proposals to Funding Agencies

-Proposals submitted to federal and non-federal agencies must include facilities and administration costs, using the cost rates listed on the Office of the Vice President for Research Website.
+Proposals submitted to federal and non-federal agencies must include F & A costs, using the cost rates listed on the Office of the Vice President for Research website.

 5.1.
-Exceptions to the University's Federally Approved Facility and Administrative Cost Rates
+Exceptions to the University's Federally Approved F & A Cost Rates

-Some sponsors may have published guidelines prohibiting or limiting the recovery of facilities and administration costs.
-If the chairperson, dean, and/or director consider the program desirable, the Vice President for Research or the Executive Vice President for Health Sciences may approve use of a lower rate or amount.
+Some sponsors may have published guidelines prohibiting or limiting the recovery of F & A costs.
+If the chairperson, dean, or director consider the program desirable, the Vice President for Research or the Vice Chancellor for Research may approve use of a lower rate or amount.
 To request approval, the principal investigator must provide justification with the completed pre-award forms.
-The principal investigator must report any objection, refusal, or undue delay by a sponsor to recognize and/or incorporate the federally approved facility and administrationve cost rates to Pre-Award Services (Main Campus or HSC) immediately.
+The principal investigator must report any objection, refusal, or undue delay by a sponsor to recognize or incorporate the federally approved F & A cost rates to the Office of Sponsored Projects (Main Campus or HSC) immediately.

 5.1.1.
 State of New Mexico Projects or Programs

-Facility and administrative cost rates for State of New Mexico projects vary by agency.
-The principal investigator should contact Main Campus or HSC Pre-Award Services for the appropriate rate.
-If the State of New Mexico specifically states in the proposal guidelines that it intends to fully one hundred percent (100%) finance a grant or contract with federal funds, the federally approved facility and administrative cost rates will be used.
+F & A cost rates for State of New Mexico projects vary by agency.
+The principal investigator should contact Main Campus or HSC Office of Sponsored Projects for the appropriate rate.
+If the State of New Mexico specifically states in the proposal guidelines that it intends to fully one hundred percent (100%) finance a grant or contract with federal funds, the federally approved F & A cost rates will be used.

-Studies involving human subjects for an Investigational New Drug (IND) or device as defined by the FDA (clinical trials) qualify for a different facility and administrative cost rate.
-The principal investigator must contact HSC Pre-Award Services for the current rate.
+Studies involving human subjects for an Investigational New Drug (IND) or device as defined by the Food and Drug Administration (for clinical trials) qualify for a different F & A cost rate.
+The principal investigator must contact the HSC Office of Sponsored Projects for the current rate for IND studies.

-6. Facility and Administrative Cost Rate and Recovery Responsibilities
+6. F & A Cost Rate and Recovery Responsibilities

 - preparing the facility and administrative cost rate proposal,